lupyuen/lupyuen.github.io/src/roblox.md

     How __Sensors and Actuators__ work, and how they impact our lives.

-Sounds very "Free Guy" and "Matrix"-ish, but this is actually a well-known concept in IoT: __Digital Twin__.
+Sounds very "Free Guy" and "Matrix"-ish, but the above is actually a well-known concept in IoT: __Digital Twin__.

 _What's a Digital Twin?_

-A Digital Twin is a Virtual Object that __mirrors a Real-World Object__ through Sensors and Actuators.
+A Digital Twin is a Virtual Object that __mirrors a Real-World Object__ through __Sensors and Actuators__.
 (See pic above)

 For today's experiment we shall take this IoT Gadget: [__PineDio Stack BL604 RISC-V Board__](https://lupyuen.github.io/articles/pinedio)...